personal growth and travel blog on my canvas homepage banner image

 a boy and a girl holding hands.jpeg

 After struggling for a year, I broke up with the man I had wished to spend the rest of my life with.
 Then I flew to the other end of the world.
 In that foreign land, I picked up a million tiny parts of mine and weaved them again.
-Then I breathed life into that lifeless me.
+I breathed life into that lifeless me.
 After a year, I returned to the old city and happened to run into him.

 I thought I had moved on.
 And I had.
 I am with someone else now and putting in all the hard work a relationships needs.
 I love my current partner most earnestly.